Pattern

 - Pain that improves as you warm up, then returns afterward

 We assess foot and ankle mobility, calf flexibility, and how the big toe and arch move when you load the foot.
-We also look at walking mechanics and how your foot accepts weight, because small changes here can keep the heel irritated.
+We also look at leg length, shoe support, walking mechanics and how your foot accepts weight.

 Care starts by settling the irritation and improving the mobility your ankle and foot need for a normal stride.
 Then we build calf and foot strength so the tissue can handle daily standing and walking.